Workload Security: Simulating an Attack

 Before creating the files, you must first stop or pause the data collector processing.

 Before running the simulation, you must first add files to be encrypted.
-You can either manually copy the files to be encrypted into the target folder, or use a script (see the example below) to programmatically create the files.
-Whichever method you use, copy at least 1,000 files.
+You can either manually copy the files to be encrypted into the target folder, or use one of the included scripts to programmatically create the files.
+Whichever method you use, make sure at least 100 files are present to encrypt.

-If you choose to programmatically create the files, do the following:
+If you choose to programmatically create the files, you can use the Shell or Python:

 -